Bakshi Abdur Rashid

 Bakshi Abdur Rashid (1 January 1923 – August 1977) was an Indian politician who was a member of the 2nd Lok Sabha & 3rd Lok Sabha of India.
-He represented the Srinagar constituency of Jammu & Kashmir and was a member of the Congress (I) political party.
+He represented the Srinagar constituency of Jammu & Kashmir and was a member and General Secretary of the National Conference political party.

 In the 3rd Lok Sabha, he was a Lok Sabha candidate, nominated by the President of India.

 Education and background

 Rashid was educated at Church Mission Educational Institution, Srinagar.